-(iii) Removal or alteration of fittings and repairs are prohibited without the permission of the race committee. (iv) Changes, additions, or alterations to the spars, hull, appendages and fittings are prohibited except (i) as provided in C.6 below, and (ii) for the fitting of a compass and wind indicator supplied by the competitor provided that they can be fitted without piercing, bonding or otherwise marking the hull or spar.

-(v) The use of waxes, polishing compounds or similar is prohibited.
-Competitors may wash their boat with detergent and water.(vi) Plastic tape, shock-cord or similar may be used in accordance with these Class Rules.

-C3.3 CREW POSITIONING (a) Except for momentary sail handling and/or repair needs, crew shall remain aft of the mast while on deck. (b) Crew shall not stand or lean out over the cockpit safety lines or stern rails to promote roll tacking, roll gybing or to increase hiking leverage, or for any other reason, other than for temporary needs to make repairs or correct problems. (c) No crew may have their legs outboard of the sheerline.
+- (i) Competitors shall use the equipment as supplied. - (ii) Removal or alteration of fittings and repairs are prohibited. - (iii) Changes, additions, or alterations to the spars, hull, appendages and fittings are prohibited except (i) as provided in C.6 below, and (ii) for the fitting of a compass and wind indicator supplied by the competitor provided that they can be fitted without piercing, bonding or otherwise marking the hull or spar. - (iv) The use of waxes, polishing compounds or similar is prohibited.
+Competitors may wash their boat with detergent and water. - (v) Plastic tape, shock-cord or similar may be used in accordance with these Class Rules. - C3.3 CREW POSITIONING (a) Except for momentary sail handling and/or repair needs, crew shall remain aft of the mast while on deck. (b) Crew shall not stand or lean out over the cockpit safety lines or stern rails to promote roll tacking, roll gybing or to increase hiking leverage, or for any other reason, other than for temporary needs to make repairs or correct problems. (c) No crew may have their legs outboard of the sheerline.
 When tacking or gybing, crew shall not hang, push or pull on the shrouds, mast, cockpit safety lines, stanchions, mainsheet hoop or any other item to promote the maneuver. (d) Except for a medical emergency or momentary sail handling and/or repair needs, crew heads and shoulders shall remain above deck.